-Maternal, Infant and Early Childhood Home Visiting (MIECHV) Grants for CHBs
+Maternal, Infant and Early Childhood Home Visiting (MIECHV) Federal Grant

-The federally funded Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program, administered through MDH, targets high-risk families who are most likely to benefit from intensive home visiting services.
-In 2017, $14.6 million was provided to 13 grantees to provide evidence based home visiting services from March 2017 to September 30, 2019.
-Awardees were selected based on designation as an at-risk community in a statewide needs assessment.
+The federally funded MIECHV grant targets high-risk families who are most likely to benefit from intensive home visiting services.
+Awardees are selected based on designation as an at-risk community in a statewide needs assessment.

-The 2015 Minnesota Legislature authorized $575,000 in State Fiscal Year 2016, and $2,000,000 in State Fiscal Year 2017 and thereafter, to provide grants to local public health agencies and tribal nations to create or expand Nurse-Family Partnership (NFP) programs.
+The state-funded NFP grant provides funds to local public health agencies and tribal nations to create or expand Nurse-Family Partnership programs.

 Resources & Forms for Current Grantees